Joe Biden, Kamala Harris make first joint appearance as running mates: WATCH LIVE

 Back when Kamala was Attorney General, she worked closely with Beau.
 I watched as they took on the big banks, lifted up working people, and protected women and kids from abuse.
 I was proud then, and I'm proud now to have her as my partner in this campaign.— Joe Biden (@JoeBiden) August 11, 2020

+The event was the first in a rollout that Biden aides say blends the historic nature of Harris' selection with the realities of the 2020 campaign and the gravity of the nation's circumstances.
+Later Wednesday, the pair will lead an online grassroots fundraiser; they will continue campaigning together though Democrats' virtual convention that runs next Monday through Thursday.

-Harris was considered a favorite throughout Biden's search.
-She'd been a regular surrogate for him for months, with the pair appearing at ease during online fundraisers together and the senator appearing on her own as a surrogate for campaign events and on television.
+Harris was considered a favorite throughout Biden's search, and she's been a regular surrogate campaigner and fundraiser for him since he became the presumptive nominee.

-Trump's campaign immediately seized on those circumstances, with the president tagging Harris as "Phony Kamala" and casting her as the latest evidence that Biden, a five-decade veteran of the Democratic establishment, is captive to "the radical-left."
+Trump seized on those dynamics, tagging Harris as "Phony Kamala" and casting her as the latest evidence that Biden, a five-decade veteran of the Democratic establishment, is captive to his party's left flank.

+White House adviser Kellyanne Conway on Wednesday insisted Harris is "very much part of the radical left" and suggested the senator will have a hard time not outshining Biden, whose age and fitness for office Conway frequently mocks.
+"He's overshadowed basically by almost everyone he comes in contact with," she said.

-Biden's campaign seemed prepared for the counteroffensive on Wednesday, noting that just weeks ago, Trump told reporters that Harris would be a "fine" choice.
-Campaign finance records show that before he ran for president, Trump contributed to Harris' campaigns in California.
+Biden's campaign seemed prepared for the counteroffensive, noting that just weeks ago, Trump said Harris would be a "fine choice."
+And campaign finance records show that Trump contributed as a private citizen to Harris' attorney general campaigns in California.
+Harris was elected to the Senate in 2016.

-And perhaps further confusing the GOP messaging, national Republican Party operatives on Wednesday highlighted progressives' criticism of Harris' record as a prosecutor and California attorney general.

 SEE ALSO: What to know about Sen. Kamala Harris

+Further muddying the GOP message, national operatives on Wednesday highlighted progressives' criticism of Harris' record as a prosecutor and California attorney general, essentially criticizing her as part of the Democratic establishment.

-Indeed, Harris, like Biden, doesn't support a single-payer health insurance system, and the two are broadly considered part of the Democratic Party's mainstream.
-But Harris memorably raised her hand during one Democratic primary debate when candidates were asked whether they could back a system that scrapped private health insurance altogether.
+Indeed, Harris no longer supports a single-payer health insurance system, aligning instead with Biden's proposal to add a public insurance option to compete alongside private plans.
+Still, Harris memorably raised her hand during one Democratic primary debate when candidates were asked whether they could back a system that scrapped private health insurance altogether.

 She has broadly endorsed the Green New Deal, progressives' most ambitious set of proposals to combat the climate crisis, but she didn't make that an anchor of her presidential bid.
 Biden has moved left on his climate proposals during the 2020 campaign but has not fully embraced the Green New Deal.